guardian/mobile-notifications-api-client/README.markdown

   override def get(url: String): Future[HttpResponse] = WS.url(url).get().map(extract)
 }
 ```
-Hint: *it is recommended to prefix name of this implemention with your application/serivce/artifact name to avoid name collisions*.
+Hint: *it is recommended to prefix name of this implementation with your application/serivce/artifact name to avoid name collisions*.
 ### Create configured Notifications API Client

 ```scala